 Another round of sharing and even more tears as my dad, my mentor, my advisor, my coach, my source of wisdom, but also my cheerleader, my supporter, my fan, and my friend opened up to me after so long.
 He shared how I have impacted his life and how I have been an idol for him.
 I remember ending that conversation with cheeks still wet but a smile on face.
 As I walked back into the room with the other professionals, I ran into John as he was preparing to bring everyone back together.

 I took a deep breath and told him, “That was rough.”

 John replied, “It was worth it though wasn’t it?
 You’re beaming right now.”

 The character dare process has very literally changed my life and my relationship with my dad.
 I believe in the character dare process.
 I believe it can be impactful if you choose to ask the questions that do not get asked.
 Oh, and the letter that I wrote my father?
 He framed it and hung it in his home.
 You cannot tell me that that was not impactful.
 Trust the process.

 - Professional Development

-David Volke has spent the last five years in the Camas School District, teaching Humanities, ASB, and Leadership.
-He has also had the luxury of serving as the climate and culture TOSA for his building.
-He is a WACA certified leadership advisor and teacher counselor at Camp Columbia.
-David lived and taught in Honduras at an international high school for two years.
-He got into teaching after completing his mater's degree at Concordia University in Portland Oregon.
-He and his wife Lisa have two wonderful daughters, Natalie and Stephanie.
+David Volke has spent the last six years in the Camas School District, teaching Humanities, ASB, and Leadership.
+He has had the luxury of serving as a Climate and Culture TOSA for his building as well as being a basketball coach and intramural advisor.
+He is a WACA certified leadership advisor, teacher counselor at AWSL's Camp Columbia, presenter for CharacterStrong, and was the 2019 Camas School District Educator of the Year.
+David lived and taught in Honduras at an international high school for two years after completing his master's degree at Concordia University in Portland, Oregon.
+He and his wife Lisa (a math teacher) have two wonderful daughters, Natalie and Stephanie.
 David wholeheartedly believes in teaching the whole child.
 He also believes that the best service we can be doing for our kids is to make them feel loved, respected, safe, and welcome.